 Please see the downloads below, for the full report and self-assessment report that provides a position statement summarising our key drivers, issues and challenges.

 In addition to the report is an addendum executive summary that has been developed to provide an overview of the post Covid-19 position and highlights the key ways the coronavirus pandemic has changed the way the Council has operated over the last few months.

 What is a Local Government Peer Review?

 The LGA Peer Challenges are sector led improvement reviews that are offered to local authorities, undertaken by elected members and officer peers.
 The peer challenge offers an opportunity to validate the direction of travel and approach being taken by the Council, and test, stretch and further evolve thinking for the future.

-A team of peers spent four days with us, talking with a range of officers, members, stakeholders and residents in a series of meetings, discussion sessions and focus groups.
+A team of peers spent four days with us, speaking to more than 100 people including a range of council officers together with local councillors and external stakeholders, partners and residents in a series of meetings, discussion sessions and focus groups.